nxtreasuryorg/Agent-2.0/requirments.md

 ---

 ## 7. Human-in-the-Loop (HITL) Requirements
-- Approval after payment proposal generation and investment plan creation.
+- Approval after payment proposal generation.
 - HITL interface with structured views of proposals and plans.
 - Notifications and reminders for pending approvals.
 - Escalation policies if humans do not respond in time.